Leo-Corporation/LeoCorpLibrary-Web/documentation/Verify-an-internet-connection.md

 ---
 # NetworkConnection
 ## Introduction
-Do not forget to add tis line of code on top of your code file:
+Do not forget to add this line of code in your "using" region:

 C#
 ~~~ cs